-- No APIs really make it possible to get all supported hardware features.
+- Configuration - No APIs really make it possible to get all supported hardware features.
 Datasheet is the only source of reliable information - Virtio device configuration layout can be very complex, especially for devices with many customizable controls - BSP versions - The media subsystem in the upstream kernel is evolving rapidly.
 E.g. the 4.14 kernel does not contain a definition of the H265/HEVC video format - Android integration - Currently OMX is ubiquitous.
-Codec2 is the new HAL for v4l2, but does not work out of the box virtio-snd
+Codec2 is a new HAL - No v4l2 based Codec2 solutions

-Virtual audio required functional
+Required audio functional

-The virtio-snd device performs operations on PCM audio streams virtio-snd on Linux based systems
+The virtio-snd device performs operations on PCM audio streams